MODERN ROSIE

 As a co-owner of The Standard Society, established in 2013, which is now GRG Partners, Heather is a talent agent primarily for directors, animators, and editors in the commercial advertising industry.
 As their representative, Heather connects them to opportunities to expand their artistic ability, and promote their skills, and vision for story.

-I met Heather purely because she and my cousin Tom met, fell in love, married, and now have a daughter, home & life together.
+I met Heather purely because she and my cousin Tom met, fell in love, married, and now have a teenager, home & life together.

 Early on, each encounter I had with Heather one upped the previous.
 She was charming, beautiful, and electric.
 Smart, incredibly witty, with an infectious laugh.
 For years I knew little about her professional life.
 Here and there I'd hear she was writing something, working with creatives.
 Made sense to me, she was always donning a tint of wild color in her hair, plus her sense for storytelling was solid.
 My cousin had an incredible partner and I was grateful that she was part of our family.
 I find it wild how, when people are part of your family, you really know little about what exactly they do for their career.
 You rarely get into the conversation.